kms-gitgut/databrick_bootcamp_project/README.md

 ---
 ## Credits

-The entire project was posible thanks to **Baraa Khatib Salkini** and his DataBricsk Bootcamp.
+The entire project was posible thanks to **Baraa Khatib Salkini** and his DataBricks Bootcamp.

 Important links: